TonicAI/textual/docs/source/redact/redacting_text.rst

 .. _record-api-call-section:

-Recording API requests
+Tagging API requests for auditing
 ----------------------
-When you use the :meth:`redact<tonic_textual.redact_api.TextualNer.redact>` method to redact text, you can optionally record these requests to view and analyze later in the Textual application.
+When you use the :meth:`redact<tonic_textual.redact_api.TextualNer.redact>` method to redact text, and Request Auditor is enabled for your organization, you can optionally tag requests to assist with looking up requests selected for auditing in the Textual application.

 The ``redact`` method takes an optional ``record_options`` (:class:`RecordApiRequestOptions<tonic_textual.classes.record_api_request_options.RecordApiRequestOptions>`) argument.

-To record an API request:
+To specify tags for an API request:

 .. code-block:: python